-Established in 1889 and placed on the National Register of Historic Places in 1979, the Philadelphia Racquet Club is located in the heart of Center City Philadelphia at 215 South 16th Street.
-The clubhouse is one of the first reinforced concrete structures designed in Philadelphia and includes the world’s first above grade swimming pool, designed by Roebling Construction Company.
+Established in 1889 and placed on the National Register of Historic Places in 1979, the Philadelphia Racquet Club is located in the heart of Center City, Philadelphia.
+The clubhouse is one of the first reinforced concrete structures designed in Philadelphia and includes the world’s first above grade swimming pool.

 Bird Studio was commissioned to restore the pool bottom and hand paint the 13-foot diameter club logo on the pool floor.

 Camden Food Co, JFK Airport

 Bird Studio was commissioned by Camden Foods for the installation of their first U.S. retail store at Terminal 4, John F. Kennedy International Airport.
 This project included application of custom signage and hand painted graphic elements on sandblasted hardwood.
 Camden food company is a UK based organic health food purveyor.